vivek-booshan/cs220-sp23/assign/final.md

-By determining the precise x/y coordinates of a pixel, you can determine whether that point is above/below/between a function or functions, in order to determine whether or not the pixel should be colored.
+By determining the precise x/y coordinates of a pixel, you can determine whether that point is above/below/between a function or functions, in order to determine whether or not the pixel should be colored as part of the fill.

 *Function plots.* When rendering function plots, for each pixel column $$j$$ in the image, your program should determine a corresponding pixel row $$i$$ where the